-Increasing temperature also leads to a broadening of the emission lines, the study of which is made challenging by the fact that the entire emission manifold is within a \SI{50}{\milli\electronvolt} bandwidth.
-Exciton dephasing via Fröhlich interaction was evidenced earlier in the temperature-dependence of the PL linewidth, both in ensembles~\cite{wrightElectronPhononCoupling2016,dirollLowTemperatureAbsorptionPhotoluminescence2018} and at the single object level~\cite{fuUnravelingExcitonPhonon2018,ramadeExcitonphononCouplingCsPbBr32018}, revealing an effective optical phonon mode energy close to a bulk mode at~\SI{16}{\milli\electronvolt}.
+Increasing temperature also leads to a broadening of the emission lines, the study of which is challenging as the entire emission manifold is within a \SI{50}{\milli\electronvolt} bandwidth.
+Exciton dephasing via Fröhlich interaction was previously evidenced, both in ensembles~\cite{wrightElectronPhononCoupling2016,dirollLowTemperatureAbsorptionPhotoluminescence2018} and at the single object level~\cite{fuUnravelingExcitonPhonon2018,ramadeExcitonphononCouplingCsPbBr32018}, revealing an effective optical phonon mode energy close to a bulk mode at~\SI{16}{\milli\electronvolt}.
 In these studies, exciton dephasing related to acoustic phonons was found to be negligible.
 In our measurements, the exciton linewidth shows a similar increase with temperature with a low-temperature linewidth already on the order of \SI{1}{\milli\electronvolt} suggesting that the influence of acoustic-phonon coupling is likely underestimated in the low-temperature linewidths.
-In fact, the resonant photoluminescence spectrum of single \ce{CsPbI3} NCs~\cite{lvExcitonacousticPhononCoupling2021} has revealed the role of acoustic phonons in the exciton dephasing process with an overwhelming contribution of acoustic phonons.
-Besides, as investigated theoretically in \ce{CsPbBr3} NCs, the exciton-phonon coupling is expected to be dominated by different optical phonon modes depending on the NC size and surface passivation~\cite{rainoUltranarrowRoomtemperatureEmission2022}.
+Indeed, resonant photoluminescence of single \ce{CsPbI3} NCs~\cite{lvExcitonacousticPhononCoupling2021} has revealed the role of acoustic phonons in the exciton dephasing process with an overwhelming contribution of acoustic phonons.
+Besides, as investigated theoretically in \ce{CsPbBr3} NCs, exciton-phonon coupling is expected to be dominated by different optical phonon modes depending on the NC size and surface passivation~\cite{rainoUltranarrowRoomtemperatureEmission2022}.
 Detailed examination of the exciton linewidth broadening and assignment to specific optical phonon modes thus remains elusive at this stage.

 Further insight into the electronic structure of these NCs can be sought from the fast decay times, contrasting with other conventional materials.
 At all temperatures, the time-resolved PL of the bright exciton in single \ce{CsPbBr3} NCs is well fitted by a bi-exponential decay with a short sub-\SI{100}{\pico\second} decay time and a longer \si{\nano\second} decay time.